Warning: Constant FORCE_SSL_ADMIN already defined in /home/u345932141/domains/articlebench.org/wp-config.php on line 107

 What are the best steadicams or gimbals for lightweight cameras?

 Another popular option is the Glidecam HD2000, which is a handheld 2-axis steadicam that supports cameras up to 8 pounds.
-It features an adjustable counterbalance system to help you achieve smooth and stabilized shots, and also has a postive/negative balance adjustment to fine tune your camera’s weight distribution
+It features an adjustable counterbalance system to help you achieve smooth and stabilized shots and also has a positive/negative balance adjustment to fine-tune your camera’s weight distribution

 A third popular option is the Zhiyun Smooth Q, which is a handheld 2-axis gimbal that supports cameras up to 1.5 pounds.
 It features a wireless remote control and an ergonomic design for easy adjustment.
 The camera case can be rotated 360 degrees vertically, and it offers panning speeds between 0 and 220 degrees per second.